smAIL-WS/uav_weed_detection/readme.md

 ```

-**Note:** > **Note:** This preprocessing setup corresponds to the final retraining of the model as described in the paper, performed after finding the best hyperparameters via cross-validation.
+> **Note:** This preprocessing setup corresponds to the final retraining of the model as described in the paper, performed after finding the best hyperparameters via cross-validation.
 The config files in the respective folders contain the optimized hyperparameters and a fixed number of training epochs - there is no validation set as training runs for a fixed number of epochs.
 To maintain training pipeline compatibility, the test set is also copied to the `val_images/` folder.
 The annotation txt files are generated automatically at the end of the script.

 ---